 - You have maxed out your credit card

 - You are regularly paying late fees and penalties

 - You are borrowing money from trusted friends/family members

 - You are always wondering why you are broke

 You’re Spending for the Wrong Reasons

 You also have to ask yourself why you’re spending your money.
-There are times when your main motivation for shopping is necessity.
-You need groceries in your fridge, toiletries in your medicine cabinet and gas in your car.
+There are times when your main motivation for shopping is a necessity.
+You need groceries in your fridge, toiletries in your medicine cabinet, and gas in your car.

 A good way to avoid overindulging is to practice mindful spending.
 Mindful spending means that you focus on your needs more than your wants.
 You aspire toward long-term satisfaction over immediate joy.
 While shopping for clothes online or getting the newest tech on sale will give you a rush of excitement, you should be putting that money towards your utility bills or your debt repayment.
 In the end, you will be much happier having paid off your debt than you will be with a new pair of pants.